kd303/trnsfrmr_pytrch_end_p1/session_08_transformer/readme.md

 ## implementation of language translation model from Frech to English translation

 Class used: [IWSLT2016](https://pytorch.org/text/stable/datasets.html#id17)
-Reduced Vocabulary - buld_vocab considered min_freq as 2
+Reduced Vocabulary - buld_vocab considered min_freq as 2, there 15 million+ parameters to be learned with same class, hence reduced the dimesion

 # Following are the logs